TikTok's growing global popularity has made the co-founder of its parent company, ByteDance, China's richest person.

 Zhang learned the value of pursuing excellence while still at his first job at Kuxun, he told ByteDance employees.

-"At that time, I was in charge of the technology, but when the product had problems and I wanted to actively participate in the discussion of the product plan," Zhang said, according to the newspaper.
-"A lot of people say this is not what I should be doing.
-But I want to say: your sense of responsibility and your desire to do things well will push you to do more things and gain experience.
+"At that time, I was responsible for technology, but when the product had problems and I wanted to actively participate in the discussion of the product plan," Zhang said, according to the newspaper.
+"Many people say that this is not what I should do.
+But I want to say: your sense of responsibility and your desire to do things well will push you to do more things and gain experience."

 Zhang also reportedly worked at Microsoft before founding ByteDance.